cascadiajs/cascadiajs/app/markdown/2026/scholarships.md

 * Make a donation.
 Any amount helps!
 * Spread the word by sharing this application with relevant people or organiations.

-<p>Thanks to a generous donation from [Greg Bulmash](https://bulmash.com/) this year, we have some scholarships available for people who are recently unemployed due to layoffs/downsizing.
-From Greg:</p>
+Thanks to a generous donation from [Greg Bulmash](https://bulmash.com/) this year, we have some scholarships available for people who are recently unemployed due to layoffs/downsizing.
+From Greg:

-<p>"Getting laid off is depressing, isolating, and financially difficult.
+"Getting laid off is depressing, isolating, and financially difficult.
 CascadiaJS has long been a source of inspiration and community for me.
 This grant is intended to buy tickets for developers who are currently unemployed due to a layoff / downsizing within the last couple of years.
-The intent is to give you a distraction from worrying, build your confidence and your community, and send you home with new knowledge and a bunch of new friends and acquaintances."</p>
+The intent is to give you a distraction from worrying, build your confidence and your community, and send you home with new knowledge and a bunch of new friends and acquaintances."

+<script src="https://js.tito.io/v2" async></script>

 <tito-widget event="event-loop/cascadiajs-2026" releases="scholarship-donation"></tito-widget>